Keeping records

 • Reusable

-In that context written lab notes on paper can still fulfil the FAIR principles, but to a lesser degree than digital ones.
-Making your lab notes and protocols digital, and even available online, promotes sharing them with anyone who needs them for a publication.
-Submitting them to a public repository (e.g. Zenodo, or FigShare) provides them with persistent identifiers (PIDs) and makes them readily citeable.
+In that context, written lab notes on paper can still fulfil the FAIR principles, but to a lesser degree than digital ones.
+Making your lab notes and protocols digital and even available online promotes sharing them with anyone who needs them for publication.
+Submitting them to a public repository (e.g. Zenodo or FigShare) provides them with persistent identifiers (PIDs) and makes them readily citable.

 Principles for good records

 Protocols and lab notes should be kept detailed, up-to-date, and accurate.
-They should be possible to access and be easily understood by both yourself and others regardless of time.
-Keeping records in digital format ensures easy back up and increased shareability.
+They should be accessible and easily understood by both you and others, regardless of when.
+Keeping records in digital format ensures easy backup and increased shareability.
 Content of records can include, but should not be limited to:

 • Your name, affiliation and contact information